apexvalue-images/apexvalue-images.github.io/README.md

-This is the list of distributor cert
+This is the list of images